kennychangca/boc.climate/README.md

 ====================================

 - Spring Boot with Maven and Spring IO Platform for dependency management
-- Web application (WAR) packaging as well as self-contained JAR
-- Thymeleaf with Java 8 Time (Java8TimeDialect)
+- Thymeleaf with Java 8
 - Maven Wrapper included

 Prerequisites